ESPYS 2019: Stars and athletes arrive on the red carpet

-The biggest names in sports are arriving on the ESPYS red carpet Wednesday, ahead of the awards show set to begin at 8 p.m.
-ET.
+The biggest names in sports hit ESPYS red carpet Wednesday for one of the biggest nights in sports.
+Click here to see a full list of winners.

 The ESPYS are airing live from the Microsoft Theater on ABC, and Emmy-nominated actor Tracy Morgan will be hosting.